Devon Information Advice and Support (DiAS) also offer information about coronavirus, school, education and SEND.

 - Health Visitors provide crucial support in helping to identify and support need.
 This is through the 2 1/4yr old check.

 - A range of tools are available to help identify and support need including: The Graduated Response Documents, Language and Speech Link Assessments, Talking Point progress checks.

 - The Speech, Language and Communication Framework provides users with a personalised analysis of their current confidence levels and offers suggestions for next steps in continuing professional development (CPD) including training courses, reading and resources.
 In addition, at the Universal level, there are opportunities for practitioners to develop their learning through short interactive online activities.
 It is a self-assessment tool which enables individuals to map out their skills, knowledge and confidence in supporting the development of these essential skills in the children and young people they work with.

 The majority of children and young people will have their needs met at Universal Level.
 However, there are some children who will require some additional support or provision.
 The targeted offer gives specific support in a meaningful and functional context for those children and young people who are felt to be vulnerable in relation to speech, language and communication.
-At this level a range of support packages are available from a number of professionals and organisations, including: Devon’s Speech and Language Therapy Service (ICS, Virgin Care), Public Health Nurses (ICS, Virgin Care), Children’s Centres, Nursery Plus (Babcock LDP), The Communication and Interaction Team (Babcock LDP).
+At this level a range of support packages are available from a number of professionals and organisations, including: Children and Family Health Devon, Public Health Nurses, Children’s Centres, Nursery Plus (Babcock LDP), The Communication and Interaction Team (Babcock LDP).

 Referral to one or more specialist services will need to be considered at any age if a child shows one or more of the following signs:

 - A lack of progress or response to approaches used by those working at ‘universal’ and ‘early intervention/preventative’ levels.

 - Communication skills somewhat behind other levels of the child’s development.